sourcegraph/handbook/content/ce/customer_issues.md

 # Filing customer issues

-Read [the support overview](index.md) before filing an issue.
+Read [the support overview](support.md) before filing an issue.

 ## Create a customer issue

+We maintain two issue trackers:

+1. [sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph/issues) for public issues (where any private prospect or customer information must be redacted)
+1. [sourcegraph/customer](https://github.com/sourcegraph/customer/issues) for private issues that only Sourcegraph teammates can see

-Customer support tickets should be translated to GitHub issues when they require an engineering team to be involved.
-In such cases, [create a new issue for the request](https://github.com/sourcegraph/customer/issues/new).
+Support tickets should be translated to GitHub issues when they require an Engineering team to be involved.
+See the [CE to engineering issue handover documentation](ce_to_eng_handover.md) for more.

-Provide the appropriate context and add a label with the affected customer as `customer/$name`.
-Once its created, sharing it with the required [team](routing_questions.md).
+File a new issue in the [private issue tracker](https://github.com/sourcegraph/customer/issues/new) if you need to post private information (such as screenshots, logs, or conversation transcripts) or in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose) if the issue can be generalized.

+Post in the public tracker by default, but be sure to remove company names and any private information!

-If necessary, link to the appropriate JIRA Service Desk ticket or [HubSpot](#find-the-unique-company-url) notes.
+Link to the appropriate Jira Service Desk ticket and link to the reporting company's profile in [HubSpot](#find-the-unique-company-url).

-### General issues

-General issues are those that affect more users than those of a particular deployment.
-In such cases, create a [new issue for the request](https://github.com/sourcegraph/sourcegraph/issues/new/choose) describing it.
-If there was a previous [customer issue](##create-a-customer-issue), please link the issue in its description.

-Remove any potentially private information from this new issue (e.g. individual people's names, company names, self-hosted Sourcegraph URLs, repo names, screenshots, etc.)

-## Find the unique company URL
+## Find a company's HubSpot URL

+We use links to company profiles on HubSpot (which only Sourcegraph teammates have access to) to anonymously link issues filed on our public GitHub issue tracker to our prospects and customers.
+[See all issues currently filed that are associated with a company by searching for our HubSpot account URL prefix](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+https%3A%2F%2Fapp.hubspot.com%2Fcontacts%2F2762526%2F+).

-Find the unique company URL by [searching for the company in HubSpot](https://app.hubspot.com/contacts/2762526/companies/list/view/all/?query=).
+Find a company's HubSpot URL by [searching for the company in HubSpot](https://app.hubspot.com/contacts/2762526/companies/list/view/all/?query=).

 When you filter down and find the company, click on its name to see the company's page, and copy the URL (it should contain `/company/`).